caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # Overview

-Caltech Library has shifted from a system centric to a data centric approach in developing software.
+Caltech Library has shifted from a system centric to a data centric software development.

-This lead to two concepts and three tools projects.
+This lead to two concepts and several tools projects.

 ## Concepts